dneihguk/dneihguk/index.md

 ## Welcome to Neihguk's space!!

 Hi!
-I am currently Acoustics & Vibration Engineer at Bombardier Transportation India.
-Previously Lead Engineer at Mahindra Research Valley, Chennai.
+I am currently working as an Acoustics & Vibration Engineer at Bombardier Transportation, Hyderabad, India.
+Previously, I was Lead Engineer at Mahindra Research Valley, Chennai.
 My research interests include muffler acoustics,  air-borne and structure-borne noise control, vibration isolation, and the broader field of automotive and railway vibration and acoustics.

 David Neihguk